 Once you have completed this orientation, you will be added to the list of approved users for independent use beyond presentations, meetings, and events.

 These 1-hour orientations are given once per month, but may be scheduled outside of these times for specific research or departmental needs, upon request.

 Scheduling the Visualization Lab

-Once you have undergone one of the two orientations, you may begin scheduling time in the Visualization Lab by emailing the Technology Services Coordinator.
+Once you have undergone one of the two orientations, you may begin scheduling time in the Visualization Lab by emailing the Digital Pedagogy and Emerging Technologies Librarian.
 Once your reservation is accepted, you will receive a confirmation email and a Google Calendar invite confirming your reservation.
 To cancel your reservation, decline the Google Calendar invitation.

-To view the times the Visualization Lab is available, you may access a limited version of the calendar through Google Calendar (Coming soon).
+To view the times the Visualization Lab is available, UNC Charlotte users may access a limited version of the calendar through this Google Calendar link.